zoffixznet/IOwesomeness/Action-Plan/backcompat/slurp-rest.md

 on the same handle, as the file position being advanced by one iterator affects what the next item in another `Seq` will be.
-Thus, knowledge about the effect of file position on all of these methods is *essential,* and so requiring all users to use a longer name as a reminder lest they forget is antisocial.
+Thus, knowledge about the effect of file position on all of these methods is *essential,* and so requiring all users to use a longer name as a reminder lest they forget about this behaviour in slurps is antisocial.

 The longer name is even more bizarre in `IO::Pipe`, on which `.seek` cannot be used.